lzwjava/blog-source/_posts/2024-12-10-mortgage-en.md

 ---
+lang: en
 layout: post
-title: "Benefits of Making Partial Early Mortgage Payments"
+title: Benefits of Making Partial Early Mortgage Payments
 ---

 I have a house mortgage of 1.03 million CNY, which I took out from the Agricultural Bank of China around July 2022.